Research activities in the speech therapy group of a kindergarten

 formation of initial prerequisites for search activity.

-At an older age, this is:
+At an older age it is:

-Solving the tasks set, using various options;
+Solving assigned problems using various options;

-These games include:
+Such games include:

-2. Symbol games.
+2. Character games.

 (Modeling the content of the word)